 And if this article made you curious to learn more about this beautiful country, make sure to check our travel guide and start planning your next trip to Europe!

-Enjoy all of these Greek facts?
+Enjoy all of these fun facts about Greece?
 Save it to Pinterest for future travel planning.